KevinKra/Notes/certifications/aws/developer/resource.md

 _If a load balancer or other intermediary forwards a request to your application_, X-Ray takes the **client IP** from the `X-Forwarded-For` header in the request instead of from the source IP in the IP packet. **The client IP that is recorded for a forwarded request can be forged, so it should not be trusted.**

+- A segment field _cannot_ be used as a filter expression
 - **Segment documents can be up to 64 kB in size.**

 ### Subsegments